 Continuous integration server (aka build server, aka CI server) is a software tool that centralizes all your CI operations and provides a reliable and stable environment for you to build your projects on.
 CI servers are highly configurable and adjustable to be able to build a variety of projects for different platforms.
 Running builds and tests are the basic features of every build server.

-The most important things to consider when using CI server is to have a clean machine prepared for its installation.
+The most important thing to consider when using a CI server is to have a clean machine prepared for its installation.
 Having a neutral environment, untainted by unnecessary tools, environment variables, and other configurations, is crucial for the successful usage of the CI server and CI overall.
 If it’s not possible to install the CI server physical machine, you can set up a virtual environment and use it as the last resort.

 Using development machines without setting up virtual environments will probably leave you with false assumptions and results.
 Once you deploy the application to another machine, you could potentially run into new problems.